philipmat/philipmat.github.io/drafts/goodnotes_templates.md

 -->

-After a few weeks of exclusive use of the app I've created a few templates for the type of notes I find myself taking most frequently.
+After a few weeks of giving up paper and exclusively using the app, I've created a few templates for the type of notes I find myself taking most frequently.

 Read on for an explanation of the design and thoughts that went into each template, how to import them into GoodNotes, and how you can